 Real-life example:

-Aethon provides autonomous mobile robots for healthcare facilities to automate routine logistics and delivery tasks.
-The company offers two main robot models: the T3 for cart transportation and the Zena RX for secure delivery of pharmacy, laboratory, and clinical materials.
-These hospital robots serve multiple departments, including laboratory, pharmacy, environmental services, food services, linens, and general supplies.
+Aethon provides autonomous mobile robots designed to automate routine logistics and delivery tasks in healthcare facilities.
+The company offers two main models: the T3, for transporting carts, and the Zena RX, for securely delivering pharmacy, laboratory, and clinical materials.
+These robots serve various hospital departments, including laboratory, pharmacy, environmental services, food services, linens, and general supplies.

-Aethon’s solutions include 24/7 connected support, elevator and building system integration, and ongoing service and maintenance.
+Aethon’s solutions also include 24/7 connected support, integration with elevators and building systems, and ongoing service and maintenance.

-Aethon emphasizes that their automation allows healthcare staff to focus on patient care rather than transportation tasks, leading to improved efficiency and service levels throughout medical facilities.14
+The company emphasizes that its automation allows healthcare staff to focus on patient care, improving efficiency and service levels across medical facilities.14

 Security

-Autonomous things (AuT) in the security domain are used to autonomously complete tasks such as patrolling, surveillance, and threat detection in physical environments like airports, public squares, and industrial sites.
-These autonomous entities without human direction collect and process data using AI, enabling real-time responses to suspicious activity without the need for direct human interaction.
+Autonomous things (AuT) in security are used to perform tasks like patrolling, surveillance, and threat detection in environments such as airports, public spaces, and industrial sites.

 Real-life example: